Will you just look at that? Isn’t it divine? Honestly, I had trouble not licking the screen while I was editing the photos for this post!

 - This recipe makes two VERY generously sized vegan chocolate desserts.
 They are big enough to share one between two if you make them as chocolate hearts – how romantic!

-- I used heart shaped cake moulds similar to these but you can also make this recipe in one 15cm/6inch loose bottomed deep springform cake tin or tart dish. (affiliate links, see my disclosure policy for more information)
+- I used heart shaped cake moulds but you can also make this recipe in one 15cm/6inch loose bottomed deep springform cake tin or tart dish.

-- 100 g (1.25 cups) Vegan Digestive Biscuits (Graham Crackers) I used McVities Light
+- 100 g Vegan Digestive Biscuits (Graham Crackers) I used McVities Light

 - 2 tbsp maple syrup